Hiring a Professional Tree Care Provider

-- Consider hiring an International Society of Arboriculture (ISA) certified arborist.
+- Hire an International Society of Arboriculture (ISA) certified arborist.
+An ISA certified arborist is the credential for a professional in the tree care industry.
 An ISA certified arborist is a professional that has demonstrated a minimum level of knowledge.
 ISA arborists also stay current on new research through continuing education.
 You can find an ISA certified arborist by calling 1-888-ISA-TREE (1-888-472-8733) or visiting the ISA website.

 - Verify the individual’s Washington State Department of Labor and Industries registration by calling 1-800-547-8367 or visiting the State’s website.
 You can also check if the contractor is the subject of any customer complaints through these resources.